egluckthaler/co-occur/README.md

 # co-occur
-scripts for implementing the CO-OCCUR pipeline for gene cluster detection
+scripts for implementing the CO-OCCUR gene cluster detection pipeline